1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 <a id="fig4"></a>
 ![Figure 4: ](4.png)

 **Figure 4**: Scaling model size N and training compute C improves visual fidelity and soundness.
-They generated 256 × 256 samples from VAR models 4 different sizes (depth 6, 16, 26, 30) and 3 different training stages (20%, 60%, and 100% of total training tokens).
+256 × 256 samples were generated from VAR models 4 different sizes (depth 6, 16, 26, 30) and 3 different training stages (20%, 60%, and 100% of total training tokens).
 9 class labels (from left to right, top to bottom) are: flamingo 130, arctic wolf 270, macaw 88, Siamese cat 284, oscilloscope 688, husky 250, mollymawk 146, volcano 980, and catamaran 484.
 The same random seed and teacher-forced initial tokens were employed to maintain consistency in the content.
 Since larger transformers are believed to be able to learn more intricate and fine-grained image distributions, the observed improvements in visual fidelity and soundness are compatible with the scaling laws.
 (This figure is taken from [^1])

 ##  Zero-Shot Generalization: Beyond Image Generation